minh-v/hackernews-back/README.md

 #### TODO / Bugs

-- Fix signup flow: When user signs up, they still need to log in.
 - when users comment, action bars don't get refreshed.
 - Create initial seed for db
 - When users delete comment, replace with "deleted" instead of cascading deletes.
-- On all handlesubmits, disabled the button at the beginning and reenable at the end
+- On all handlesubmits, disable the button at the beginning and reenable at the end